Getting Involved with the Clang Project

-- cfe-dev - This list is for everything else Clang related (questions and answers, design discussions, etc).
+- Clang Frontend Discourse forum - This forum is for discussions related to Clang (questions and answers, design discussions, RFCs, etc).

-The best way to talk with other developers on the project is through the cfe-dev mailing list.
-The clang mailing list is a very friendly place and we welcome newcomers.
-In addition to the cfe-dev list, a significant amount of design discussion takes place on the cfe-commits mailing list.
-All of these lists have archives, so you can browse through previous discussions or follow the list development on the web if you prefer.
+The most common way to talk with other developers on the project is through the Clang Frontend Discourse forum .
+The clang forum is a very friendly place and we welcome newcomers.
+The forum is archived so you can browse through previous discussions or follow development on the web if you prefer.

 Contributing Extensions to Clang

-Clang has always been designed as a platform for experimentation, allowing programmers to easily extend the compiler to support great new language features and tools.
+Clang is designed to support experimentation, allowing programmers to easily extend the compiler to support great new language features and tools.
 At some point, the authors of these extensions may propose that the extensions become a part of Clang itself, to benefit the whole Clang community.
-But not every idea--not even every great idea--should become part of Clang.
-Extensions (particularly language extensions) pose a long-term maintenance burden on Clang, and therefore the benefits of the extension must outweight those costs.
-Hence, these are the seven criteria used to evaluate the merits of a proposed extension:
+However, extensions (particularly language extensions) have long-term maintenance costs for Clang.
+The benefits of the extension need to be evaluated against these costs.
+The Clang project uses the following criteria for this evaluation:

 - A specific need to reside within the Clang tree: There are some extensions that would be better expressed as a separate tool, and should remain as separate tools even if they end up being hosted as part of the LLVM umbrella project.